Homomorphisms between XL-type Artin groups

 Another related problem is to determine whether Artin groups are \textbf{hopfian}, i.e. whether they cannot be isomorphic to a non-trivial quotient.
 This is connected to the problem of determining which Artin groups are residually finite, as finitely generated residually finite groups are hopfian.
 At the moment, this is only known for a few families including right-angled Artin groups, spherical-type Artin groups \cite{cohenwaleslinearity2002}, some even Artin groups \cite{blascogarcia2019even}, and some two-dimensional Artin groups \cite{jankiewicz2022RF}.
 To our knowledge, before the results presented in this article, there were no examples of hopfian Artin groups for which we do not already know that they are residually finite.
 (In a forthcoming article \cite{MangioniSisto}, Mangioni and Sisto prove the Hopf property for another class of Artin groups that includes in particular the even Artin groups of XL-type.)

 \paragraph{Statement of results.} In this article, we study the homomorphisms and isomorphisms between certain families of Artin groups.
-We will focus on \textbf{large-type} Artin groups, i.e. those for which all labels satisfy $m_{st} \geq 3$.
-Our results concern in particular the following two families: \begin{itemize} \item large-type Artin groups that are \textbf{free-of-infinity} (i.e. the presentation graph $\Gamma$ is a complete graph) and are of \textbf{hyperbolic type} (i.e. $\Gamma$ does not contain a triangle with labels $(3,3,3)$), and \item Artin groups such that all labels satisfy $m_{st}\geq 6$ (which we will simply refer to as \textbf{XXXL-type} Artin groups, in accordance with existing terminology). \end{itemize}
+We will focus on \textbf{extra-large-type} Artin groups (hereafter simply \textbf{XL-type}), i.e. those for which all labels satisfy $m_{st} \geq 4$.
+Our results concern in particular the following two families: \begin{itemize} \item XL-type Artin groups that are \textbf{free-of-infinity} (i.e. the presentation graph $\Gamma$ is a complete graph), and \item Artin groups such that all labels satisfy $m_{st}\geq 6$ (which we will simply refer to as \textbf{XXXL-type} Artin groups, in accordance with existing terminology). \end{itemize}

 In \cite{goldsborough2023random}, Goldsborough--Vaskou introduced a model of random Artin groups, that depends on a choice of growth parameter.
-In this model, the aforementioned two classes are “generic” for a suitable choice of parameter.
+In this model, the aforementioned two classes are ``generic” for a suitable choice of parameter.
 In particular, a ``random Artin group'' satisfies the results listed below.
 This contrasts with other well-studied families of Artin groups that are not generic, such as spherical-type Artin groups, right-angled Artin groups, or the large-type triangle-free Artin groups studied by Crisp and An-Cho \cite{crisp2005automorphisms, an2022automorphism}.

 \paragraph{Free-of-infinity Artin groups.} Let us start with free-of-infinity Artin groups.
 In this case, we can actually describe \textit{all} homomorphisms that have a sufficiently large image.